 an officer need not overtly lie, or lie by omission, in a written report.
 In either case,

 whether your report is written or coded, a lie is a lie if you "blow off" a call where

-evidence exists to indicate that the crime, which would require written reporting, did
+evidence exists to indicate the crime, which would require written reporting, did occur.

 While the MI can be used as a quality control feature for a department's reporting system, you should understand that the

 MI affords you an even greater benefit.
 You're going to handle incidents on a regular basis; wherein, written reporting will

 not be required.
 You will encounter these incidents either my way of being assigned by CAD (Computer Aided Dispatch),

 or you'll come upon them [on view] during your routine patrol activities.

 As you may have already noticed, the credibility of police officers is being attacked all the time.
 A certain amount of